kerrisb2007/kerrisb2007/README.md

 - 👋 Hi, I’m @kerrisb2007
-- 👀 I’m interested in advancing my knowledge of SQL and statistical programming languages such as R and Phython
+- 👀 I’m interested in advancing my knowledge of SQL and statistical programming languages such as R and Python
 - 🌱 I’m currently learning SQL, R and Phyton with Google's Data Analytics Professional Certification Program
 - 💞️ I’m looking to collaborate on small projects suited for beginners
 - 📫 How to reach me www.linkedin.com/in/kerrisb